albertoleal/features/README.md

 # Features

+Features helps you to determine whether or not a feature should be made available to one or more users.
+You can choose one of the following ways:

+  * Enable a feature only for a specific set of users;
+  * Enable or disabled for a percentage of users;
+  * Disable a feature.

+Also known as: feature switch, feature flag, feature toggle, ...

 ## Storage
   * Features is completely storage agnostic.
 You should be able to use your own storage, you just need to implement the [`Engine`](https://github.com/albertoleal/features/blob/master/engine/engine.go) interface.